-The effects of alcohol uplifts the atmosphere, reducing one's

-- people becoming louder as they begin to raise their voices.
-When a large number of people stay for a long time, especially in smaller spaces separated by dividers (thin walls, Japanese sliding - In addition, sharing glass and chopsticks increases the risk of infection.
+- The effects of alcohol uplifts the atmosphere, reducing one's attention span and it decreases one's hearing ability, leading to people becoming louder as they begin to raise their voices. - When a large number of people stay for a long time, especially in smaller spaces separated by dividers (thin walls, Japanese sliding doors, etc.), the risk of infection increases. - In addition, sharing glass and chopsticks increases the risk of infection.